Ballari district: Mining

 Ballari district has 25% of India's iron ore reserves.
-Till 1994 handful of mining companies operated here including state-owned NMDC.

-Later Govt issued mining licences to many private operators.
-Mining Industry boomed with a surge in Iron Ore prices due to demand from emerging China.
-Mining licence allocation policy from Central govt was based on Political Nepotism rather than merit.
+Until 1994, mining companies, including the state-owned NMDC, operated there.
+Later, the government issued mining licences to many private operators, which were based on political nepotism rather than merit.
+Due to increased demand from China, the mining industry had a surge in iron ore prices.

-Flawed mining policy leads to widespread illegal mining.
-Since the year 2000 money from illegal money flowed into electoral politics of Karnataka State.
-This led to the emergence of powerful Reddy Brothers to state politics.
-Reddy brothers fuelled money from illegal mining into politics, thereby King Makers of Karnataka State politics.
-Ombudsman's report on mining in Karnataka state found that the promoters of privately owned mining companies in the Ballari region paid off politicians, and then joined politics themselves, rising to positions in the Karnataka state government.
-These mining businessmen-turned-politicians exerted so much influence over the local officials that the Indian media began describing Ballari as a "new republic".
+Flawed mining policy led to widespread illegal mining.
+Since 2000, money from illegal mining funded the electoral politics of Karnataka State by the Reddy Brothers, who would become King Makers of Karnataka State politics.
+Ombudsman's report on mining in Karnataka state found that the promoters of privately owned mining companies in the Ballari region paid politicians and then joined politics themselves, rising to positions in the Karnataka state government.

-Despite the availability of minerals in large quantities, this district is considered to be an industrially backward district.
-There are 23 units of large and medium scale industries in this district with an investment of Rs.447.76 crores employing around 9,222 persons At present it occupies ninth place in the state.
-Sathavahana Ispat Ltd. is the first Pig Iron plant set up in the region to utilise the abundant iron ore reserves available, Kirloskar was the next to follow with their Pig Iron plant.
-However, with the commissioning of Jindal Vijayanagar Steel Limited at Tornagallu, the industry scenario of this district underwent sea changes.
-It is understood that Mukand Steels and Kalyani Steels have started industries in this area.
-The inflow of investment into these industries would be around Rs.30,000 Crores.
-The district will, therefore, come under heavy pressure on basic infrastructure such as power, communication, health, education, and police stations which again invite heavy investment to create the needed infrastructure.
-Urgent action is needed to pool the resources under various sectors such as District Sector, State sector, Border Area Development, HKDB etc., and prepare a perspective plan to the emerging challenges.
-However, the mining industry in Ballari has caused devastating environmental damage and subsequent socioeconomic crises.
-Therefore, courts in Karnataka have ordered the reclamation of the region.
+23 units of large and medium scale industries in this district have an investment of Rs.447.76 crore employing around 9,222 persons.
+At present, it occupies ninth place in the state.
+Sathavahana Ispat Ltd. is the first Pig Iron plant in the region to utilise the abundant iron ore reserves available, followed by Kirloskar.
+However, with the commission of Jindal Vijayanagar Steel Limited at Tornagallu, the industry scenario of this district underwent changes.
+However, the mining industry in Ballari has caused environmental damage and subsequent socioeconomic crises.
+Some courts in Karnataka have ordered the reclamation of the region.